Celecoxib (By mouth)

 - Steroid medicine, such as hydrocortisone, methylprednisolone, prednisone

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have a history of ulcers or other stomach problems.
-Tell your doctor if you have kidney disease, liver disease, anemia, aspirin-sensitive asthma, high blood pressure, congestive heart failure (CHF), certain genetic conditions (CYP2C9 (liver enzyme) poor metabolizer), or other heart or circulation problems.
+- Tell your doctor if you have a history of ulcers or other stomach problems, kidney or liver disease, anemia, aspirin-sensitive asthma, high blood pressure, congestive heart failure, or other heart or circulation problems.